dropwizard/dropwizard/docs/source/manual/core.rst

 response.

-If your resource class needs to return an error to the client (e.g., the requested record doesn't exist), you have two options: throw a ``WebApplicationException`` or restructure your method to return a ``Response``.
+If your resource class needs to return an error to the client (e.g., the requested record doesn't exist), you have two options: throw a sublcass of ``Exception`` or restructure your method to return a ``Response``.

-If at all possible, prefer throwing ``WebApplicationException`` instances to returning ``Response`` objects.
+If at all possible, prefer throwing ``Exception`` instances to returning ``Response`` objects.

+If you throw a subclass of ``WebApplicationException`` jersey will map that to a defined response.

+If you want more control, you can also delcare JerseyProviders in your Environment to map Exceptions to certain responses by calling addProvider with an implementation of javax.ws.rs.ext.ExceptionMapper. e.g. Your resource throws an InvalidArgumentException, but the response would be 400, bad request.

 .. _man-core-resources-uris: